danguetta/XLKitLearn_docs/docs/predictive_analytics.md

   - **The out-of-sample score** of the model, as evaluated on this dataset.
 If a regression model is fit, this will be an R-squared score.
 If a classification model is fit, this will be an AUC score ([wikipedia reference](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve)).
   - **An ROC curve** will be output, if a classification model is fit.
   - **A table** listing every row in the evaluation set, together with the row number in the original dataset, the _true_ value of the dependent variable from that original dataset, and the _predicted_ value using our model.
 If the evaluation set is large, this table will be output to a file in the same directory as the addin, and the name of the file will be listed here.
-If you application does not require this table, you can uncheck the "output evaluation dataset" (DREW screenshot) box in the addin settings to omit it.
+If you application does not require this table, you can uncheck the <a id="output-evaluation-dataset" class="hover-link" href="javascript:;" title="">"output evaluation dataset" box</a> in the addin settings to omit it.

 ### Model prediction